overview/aws-overview-config/README.md

 * If `overview-server` is to gain a new configuration option, the configuration should usually be deployed first.
 That way, the new version of `overview-server` won't crash when it is deployed.

+## License

+This software is Copyright 2011-2013 The Associated Press, and distributed under the terms of the GNU Affero General Public License.
+See the LICENSE file for details.